-Marie Osmond Keeps Ailing Brother Jimmy In Her ‘Thoughts And Prayers’
+Marie Osmond Keeps Ailing Brother Jimmy In Her Thoughts And Prayers

 This week my brother Donny and I made it official: we will be taking our final bow this November at the @flamingovegas.
 We were very prayerful in coming to this decision and we both feel peace about it…nevertheless… it is so HARD to think about parting ways with so many amazing, talented and hard-working people who have become our ‘family’ these past 11 years.
 I wish I could name each of them but this post would run for several pages!
 Then, there’s you—our dedicated and loyal friends, fans and acquaintances.
 Thank you for coming to our shows, some of you returning many times over.
 None of this would ever have been possible without you.
 How much do I appreciate you?!
 You have made all the difference.
 You have made us who we are. ????
 And now to my dear brother Donny.
 I have always tried to remind myself that Donny is my brother first and my business partner second.
 I know the Lord placed me here for “such a time as this.”
 He knew I would need the support of my brother.
 Donny has been with me through some very difficult trials!! (read more about this on my FB page or @ MarieOsmond.com/sundaymessage) I am so grateful to God for ‘saving me’ by arranging my life and talents for this show and putting my sweet brother by my side.
 The special blessings which have come over these past several years have been so tender—some too personal to mention.
 Others have created some amazingly beautiful silver linings such as becoming a grandmother, meeting the man of my dreams all over again and then remarrying him.
 My husband is truly the love of my life.
 And so, I look ahead to the reality of one door closing and another opening up.
 The other night I turned to Donny as we took our spots for the opening of the show and said: “Hey D, let’s just have fun with every show as we count down to the last one… let’s enjoy every moment.”
 Saying good bye is never easy, but as Donny said “It’s the end of The Donny & Marie Show, it’s not the end of Donny and Marie.” ???????? #donnyandmarie

-She once told CNN’s Larry King in 2001 that she doesn’t regret anything about her childhood, but admitted that it was difficult at times, particularly when she wanted to play and instead, was working for hours at an age when she should have been enjoying her childhood.
+She told CNN’s Larry King in 2001 that she doesn’t regret anything about her childhood, but admitted that it was difficult at times, particularly when she wanted to play, and instead, was working for hours at an age when she should have been enjoying her childhood.

 Osmond explained to Dr. Oz in 2018 that she felt very controlled in many aspects of her life and that her battles with both anorexia and bulimia were her, “trying to control something when you feel out of control.”

-Marie Osmond also suffered from postpartum depression and the heartbreaking loss of a child when her son Michael Blosil committed suicide in 2010, jumping off the balcony of his high-rise apartment when he was just 18-years-old.
+Marie Osmond also suffered from postpartum depression and the heartbreaking loss of a child when her son, Michael Blosil, committed suicide in 2010, jumping off the balcony of his high-rise apartment when he was just 18-years-old.

 Despite her unhappy setbacks, Marie has also experienced great joy.
 She was married twice, to Stephen Craig and Brian Blosil.
 With these men, she experienced the joy of motherhood eight times over.
 Osmond has three biological children and has adopted five others.